Interactions of bright and dark solitons with localized $\mathcal{PT}$-symmetric potentials: Numerical results

-In Fig.\ \ref{gauss2} we display the evolution of the incident Gaussian wave packet impinging onto the defect with $\epsilon =0$, $\gamma =0.3$, at two different values of $v_{0}$.
+In Fig.~\ref{gauss2}, we display the evolution of the incident Gaussian wave packet impinging onto the defect with $\epsilon =0$, $\gamma =0.3$, at two different values of $v_{0}$.
 Shown is the top view of the absolute value of the field, $|\psi (x,z)|$.
 Insets to the same figure present coefficients $ P_{R}/P_{I}$ and $P_{T}/P_{I}$, as described above.
-One can observe that, naturally, larger incoming velocity $v_{0}$ makes the values of the coefficients at $z\rightarrow \infty $ closer to exact results for the plane waves given by Eq. (\ref{TR}), as the parameter accounting for the difference of the Gaussian pulse (\ref{gauss0}) from the plane wave is $ \sqrt{A}/v_{0}$.
-The case of $\gamma <0$ is not shown here separately, as the respective results are quite similar to those presented in Fig.\ \ref{gauss2}.
+Naturally, larger incoming velocity $v_{0}$ makes the values of the coefficients at $z\rightarrow \infty $ closer to exact results for the plane waves given by Eq.~(\ref{TR}), as the parameter accounting for the difference of the Gaussian pulse~(\ref{gauss0}) from the plane wave is the ratio of the carrier wavelength to the pulse's width, $\sim$$\sqrt{A}/v_{0}$.
+The case of $\gamma < 0$ is not shown here separately, as the respective results are quite similar to those presented in Fig.\ \ref{gauss2}.